nttcslab/cone/README.md

 - Python 3.7
 - PyTorch 1.8.0
-- scikit-image (only for PSNR and SSIM computations)
+- scikit-image
 - mmcv 1.6.0 (only for computing parameter counts and flops)

-For example, the following commands create an execution environment named "cone" for this PyTorch implementation.
+For example, the following commands create an execution environment named `cone` for this PyTorch implementation.

 ```
 conda create --name cone python=3.7